access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-2.0-installation.md

 -   ```build_kernel_ver: '3.10.0-327.el7.x86_64'```

-    `uname -r` at build time - required for Warewulf to build bootstrap images for the compute nodes.
-THIS SHOULD BE UPDATED AT RUN-TIME!
+    This must match the output of `uname -r` at build time - required for Warewulf to build bootstrap images for the compute nodes.
+THIS MUST BE UPDATED AT RUN-TIME!

 #### Private network parameters
 No changes are necessary in this section.